owsolutions/angular5-iot-dashboard/README.md

 ## Copywrite
-This project is free for educational usage, code review and non-comercial usage.
-For enterprise/commerial usage, you need to obtain a license.
+This project is free for educational usage, code review and non-commercial usage.
+For enterprise/commercial usage, you need to obtain a license.

 # Credits
 <div>Icons made by <a href="http://www.flaticon.com/authors/madebyoliver" title="Madebyoliver">Madebyoliver</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>